-Every long-term, prosperous career begins with an entry-level job.
+Every long-term, prosperous career begins with an entry-level tech job.
 A career in full stack development is no exception.
 Entry-level full stack developers are in high demand, but many job seekers are oblivious to the vast opportunities that lay before them.

 This article will help you kickstart your career by satisfying your curiosity about the highest-paying entry-level full stack developer jobs and how to find them.
 It also sheds light on the required skills for an entry-level full stack developer and the types of companies that hire these developers.